kaionabuco/shoui520.github.io/docs/routine.md

 **Q: Immersion...?**

-Yes, you can read/watch with Japanese subs/raw listen/subtitle tutor.
+A: Yes, you can read/watch with Japanese subs/raw listen/subtitle tutor.
 You can decide everything with a die and/or flipping a coin if you're uncertain, of course.

 I apologize if "immersion" is a vague term.
 All of that stuff that you did with the anime and the subtitles and Yomitan is what we call immersion.
 You can read more about it on my [Japanese Guide](/guide) if you want to.